Oneida Community Mansion House: Big Hall

 The Big, or Family, Hall was designed to be the center of community life.
 The two-story hall was painted in trompe l'oeil style, with Windsor-styled spindle back benches on the main level, and fixed bench seating for an additional 200 on the balcony level.
 A raked stage at the east end of the hall was designed for the performing arts.
 At eight o'clock every evening, members gathered in the Big Hall to receive instruction from Noyes, listen to readings, deliberate on practices within and by the community, and participate in the social bonding practice that they called 'mutual criticism.'

 South Wing

 The 1869 South Wing, constructed in Second Empire Style, was added to the Mansion when the Community inaugurated an intentional plan for members to have children.
-For many years, the Community practiced birth control and kept the birthrate purposefully low.
-By the late 1860s, Noyes and other Community members developed an interest in selective breeding.
-They asserted that religious devotion was inheritable, and that they could pass on their own strong sense of spirituality to successive generations by careful breeding.
-They called their eugenics experiment “stirpiculture.”
-The children born in the experiment were known as “stirpicults.”
+For many years, the Community practiced birth control and purposefully kept the birthrate low.
+By the late 1860s, Noyes and other Community members expressed an interest in selective breeding.
+They asserted that religious devotion was inheritable, and that members could pass on their own strong sense of spirituality to offspring by careful breeding.
+They called their eugenics experiment “stirpiculture.” and the 58 children born in the experiment “stirpicults.”